tvoutsos19/msm-queries/README.md

     - Display the titles and years of the films.
  - How many films did Morgan Freeman appear in?
     - Display the titles and years of the films.

+## Drive the view templates with the data from the database

+Now that we've gotten our feet wet with using ActiveRecord to interact with the database, let's put it together with everything we've learned in the past — RCAV, `params`, HTML, etc — to make our app match the target.